TLSM/townsquare/README.md

 # Blood on the Clocktower Grimoire & Town Square

+Forked from [bra1n/townsquare](https://github.com/bra1n/townsquare) for <clocktower.cc> now the the upstream is no longer maintained due to work on the official app.

+Will receive patches for new characters, using non-TPI icons to be compliant with licensing.
+Considering broader improvements to UI and homebrew script JSONs in the future, though no immediate plans other than adding new character releases.

+Previous README follows, pending rewrite.

+---

 > :warning: **This project is no longer actively maintained** and will only receive critical bug fixes. :warning:

 ![social](https://user-images.githubusercontent.com/325521/102897760-d1147b00-4468-11eb-9d7b-63a204bc9fc1.png)